Bayesian Mechanism Design for Blockchain Transaction Fee Allocation: The Auxiliary Mechanism Method

+In this part, we explain the relationship between the payment difference function $\bmtheta$ and the miner revenue function $\tilde{r}$ in an admissible variation term, as well as the condition Eq.~\eqref{eq:def-admissibility-1} for admissibility.

-To characterize the properties of the TFM $\tilde{M}$, we look into the relations between $\tilde{p}$ and $\tilde{r}$.
-Recall that in our model, users and the miner have different information on the bids: a user only knows the distribution of other users' valuations (and bids, if the mechanism is U-BNIC), but the miner know all bids accurately.
-Therefore, in mechanism $\tilde{M}$, for fixed $\b_{-i}$, truthfully bidding $v_{i}$ does not guarantee to maximize user $i$'s utility $\tilde{u}(b_i,\b_{-i};v_i)$, but it must maximize the total utility of her and the miner, as $\tilde{u}(b_i,\b_{-i};v_i) + \tilde{r}(b_i,\b_{-i})$, so that the miner is not incentivized to ask her to deviate.
-Therefore, slightly unrigorously\footnote{Assuming smoothness.
-Otherwise, we can ``smooth'' the non-smooth points to make derivatives well-defined.}, we have
+To characterize the properties of the TFM $\tilde{M}$, we first look into the relations between $\tilde{\p}$ and $\tilde{r}$.
+Recall that in our model, users and the miner have different information on the bids: a user only knows the distribution of other users' valuations (and bids, if the mechanism is U-BNIC), but the miner knows all bids accurately.
+Therefore, in mechanism $\tilde{M}$, for fixed $\b_{-i}$, truthfully bidding $v_{i}$ does not guarantee to maximize user $i$'s utility $\tilde{u}(b_i,\b_{-i};v_i)$ (which is defined to be $a_i(b_i,\b_{-i})\cdot(v_i - \tilde{p}_i(b_i, \b_{-i}))$ following the definition in Eq.~\eqref{eq:def-u}), but it must maximize the total utility of her and the miner, as $\tilde{u}(b_i,\b_{-i};v_i) + \tilde{r}(b_i,\b_{-i})$, so that the miner is not incentivized to ask her to deviate.
+Therefore, if we further assume smoothness for simplicity (a formal proof without the smoothness assumption is provided in Appendix~\ref{app:proof:decomposition}), we have